 Can I Give My Dog Pink Eye?
 Answer: Yes

-How Dogs Get Pink Eye
+Understanding Pink Eye

-What to Do About K9 Pink Eye
+Treating K9 Pink Eye

 It’s prudent to use mineral water to clean your dog’s eyes frequently so they won’t be a breeding ground for various germs and bacteria.
-If there is hardened mucous around the eyes, apply lukewarm water to soften the mucous buildup.
-You can use artificial tear eye drops to ease the itchy sensation.
-If your vet prescribes a topical ointment or eye drops for the infection, then use these medications as directed.
+If there is hardened mucous around the eyes, apply lukewarm water to soften the buildup.
+You can use artificial tear eye drops to help ease the itchy sensation.
+If your vet prescribes a topical ointment or eye drops for the infection, carefully use these medications as directed.

 Pink eye conditions usually heal within 1 to 2 weeks for both humans and the canine species.
-Even without antibiotics, this infection usually clears up by itself through self-healing and proper sanitation.
-Rest assured that your pet dog will recover from this infection in time.
-The key is to do the preventative stuff especially if your dog is around someone who is already infected.
+Even without antibiotics, it usually clears up through self-healing and proper sanitation.
+Rest assured that your pet dog will recover from this condition in time.

-Prevention is Better Than Cure
+Prevention is Best

-Although this isn’t a life-threatening condition, it can lead to eye damage and complications if not attended to properly.
-Pink eye carries a stigma for people, perhaps due to the awful name, which dogs luckily don’t care about.
-Still, it’s a somewhat depressing condition even for dogs.
+Although this isn’t a life-threatening condition, it can lead to eye damage and other complications if not attended to properly.
+Pink eye carries a stigma for people which dogs luckily don’t care about.
+However, it’s still a somewhat depressing experience even for dogs.